nceruchalu/reed_solomon/README.md

 * `m=7, t=60`
 * `m=7, t=30`

-For each pair of m,t values the simulation outputs a graph RS encoder/decoder's error rate as a function of the probability of channel error, Ps.
+For each pair of m,t values the simulation outputs a plot of RS encoder/decoder's error rate as a function of the probability of channel error, Ps.
 This simulation showed that smaller t-values resulted in a faster rise to an error rate of 1 with increasing Ps values.

 ###### Simulation Plot for m=7, t=60: